AppForce1/do-ios.com/src/content/agenda/2025-day1-talk1-manuel.md

 ## Manuel Carrasco Molina

 Started with his C64 at age 11 in 1987.
 Manuel “Stuff” Carrasco Molina became a Pro Software Dev in 1997 after 3 years of CS.
 Started the first french podcast about Apple in 2005.
 Started developing for iOS in 2008.
 With Swift since 2014 (pre-1.0).
-Just started to work for Certgate, a company which Businesses is Security and Privacy.